aio-libs/aiohttp/docs/web.rst

 After that you may use template engine in your *web-handlers*.
-The most convinient way is to use :func:`aiohttp_jinja2.template` decorator::
+The most convenient way is to use :func:`aiohttp_jinja2.template` decorator::

     @aiohttp_jinja2.template('tmpl.jinja2')